Enr1que319/Python-Challenge/README.md

 [![](img/bank.png)]()

 In this proyect we  developed a Python script that analyze the financial records of a company.
-The goal of this script are make some calculation which are the following:
+The goal of this script is to make some calculations which are the following:

 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period